 Steps For Getting Your Loved One Into Treatment

 Most people who are struggling with a drug or alcohol problem will require professional treatment to stop using drugs and remain sober.
-Formal treatment programs for substance abuse can provide a strong support system capable of helping people heal from the physical, mental, and emotional aspects of addiction.
+Formal treatment programs for substance use can provide a strong support system capable of helping people heal from the physical, mental, and emotional aspects of addiction.

 Trying to get someone to stop drinking or using drugs on their own can be dangerous.
 Without medical support, this can lead to risky and potentially life-threatening withdrawal.